 Set goals for yourself.

-Whether it’s running for 10 minutes straight or completing an ultra-marathon, set a goal for yourself that is challenging yet attainable.
-Having a goal to work towards is so much more motivating, and provides you with a chance to celebrate your progress.
+Whether it’s running for 10 minutes straight or completing an ultra-marathon, it’s important to set running goals.
+Working towards a goal that is challenging yet attainable provides you with motivation and a sense of purpose.

-Pushing yourself is always tough the first time.
-Whether it’s a new distance or speed, it is not going to feel easy the first time.
-Persevere through the hard moments and continue to chip away at them.
-If running were easy, everyone would do it.
-It’s those tough moments that remind us what we’re made of, and give us the greatest satisfaction and endorphin rush.
+Whether you’re facing a new distance, pace, injury, race, schedule or burnout, there are going to be challenges along the way.
+If running were easy everyone would do it.
+It’s those tough moments that remind us what we’re made of and give us the greatest satisfaction.

 Versatility is one of my favorite aspects of running.
-The fact that it can compliment just about anybody’s lifestyle is what makes it so unique.
+The fact that running can compliment just about anybody’s lifestyle is what makes this sport so unique.
 It doesn’t matter your location, shape, style, height, lifestyle or fitness level.
 Wherever you are in life – running is there for you.
-These running tips will get you started, but the quality of life you find once you start running is what will keep you going.
+These running tips will get you started, but the quality of life you find once you begin is what will keep you going.

 - 10 Game Changing Tips for Distance Runners

 - 8 Race Day Tips for Your Best Race Ever